Latest update – 22 May 2020.

-Seated Massage requires all practitioners to perform hand hygiene using the correct hand hygiene technique in accordance with World Health Organisation Guidelines.
+Seated Massage requires all therapists and wherever possible, all recipients to perform hand hygiene using the correct hand hygiene technique in accordance with World Health Organisation Guidelines.
 Hand hygiene refers to any action of hand cleansing, such as handwashing or hand rubbing.

 Hand rubbing – Use of an alcohol-based hand rub is the preferred means for routine hand sterilisation in situations where hands are not visibly soiled.
 If alcohol-based hand rub is not readily accessible, hands must be washed with soap and water.